warrdel-erp/stones-be/md/work.md

 ---

-•⁠ ⁠balance sheet and profit and loss sheet [BE ✅]
+•⁠ ⁠balance sheet and profit and loss sheet ✅
 •⁠ ⁠⁠transaction list with Receipt prints
-•⁠ ⁠⁠geolocations in customer and locations
+•⁠ ⁠⁠geolocations in customer ✅
 •⁠ ⁠⁠delivery assigning via geolocation
+•⁠ geoLocation in location ✅

+---

+1. customer address change according to new payload. ✅
+2. system location according to map. ✅
+3. delivery locations on map. ✅
+4. transaction detail page API.

+---